homemadev/cbr-simulator/README.md

 # Case based Reporting (CBR) SImulator
-An angular app the submits data to an openMRS instance via its RESTful api
+An angular app for submitting data into an openMRS instance via its web api.

 For further information, refer to 'readme.txt' in parent directory.